Umze Training Program

 - Study and practice the ngöndro. (encouraged but not required)

 - Take advantage of online forums on LigminchaLearning.com designed specifically for umzes and instructors to discuss and share experiences and ask questions.

 - Participate in at least one continuing education activity for group leaders per year to stay up to date on the latest best practices and organizational developments.
 Retreats, online courses and webinars designed specifically for hosts, umzes and instructors will be made available for this purpose.

 Umzes play an important role in our community.
 The training and commitments are significant, but there is great satisfaction and merit in learning how to serve others as a leader within a practice group.
 Individuals interested in becoming an umze should discuss the opportunities with the Ligmincha leadership team in your country.
 If there is no organization in your country, please use our contact form to reach Ligmincha International.

-Subscribe to our bi-monthly international newsletter to learn about upcoming courses and new courses as they are released, as well as news from all our centers and teachers around the world.
+Subscribe to our bi-monthly international newsletter to learn about upcoming courses and new courses as they are released, as news from all of our centers and teachers around the world.